missionpinball/mpf-docs/config/achievement_groups.rst

 is starting and you want one of the avaiable achievements to start in a selected state. (e.g. pick a random mission to be highlighted.)

-The "available" achievements which could be chosed here include achievements that are one of the following:
+The "available" achievements which could be chosen here include achievements that are one of the following:

 * enabled